In-Progress

 • 13th Amendment Project, participant artwork.
 Photo by Akeil Robertson.

-In the second phase, Akeil Robertson and Phoebe Bachman hosted a series of teach-ins about the 13th Amendment in Florida, Louisiana, and California, and Pennsylvania.
+In the second phase, Phoebe Bachman and Akeil Robertson hosted a series of teach-ins about the 13th Amendment in DC, Florida, Louisiana, and California, and Pennsylvania.
 During these teach-ins they collected additional input from those who are impacted by state violence, weaving in their narratives of how the exception in the 13th amendment has impacted not only those inside but their families and entire communities.
-Participants walked away with hand-created t-shirts and bags advocating for change.
+Participants walked away with hand-stenciled t-shirts and bags advocating for change.

 • Akeil Robertson and Phoebe Bachman.